Fortnite guide – tips and tricks for Season 7, how to play, how to improve, how to win

 It’s also worth taking into account the type of ammunition which a gun takes.
 There are five types of ammo in the game: Light Bullets, Medium Bullets, Heavy Bullets, Shells ‘n’ Slugs, and Rockets.
 Broadly speaking, they are reserved for SMGs, Assault Rifles, Sniper Rifles, Shotguns, and Explosives, respectively – but there are a number of exceptions to this, and so you should take care to check if you have enough ammo to justify taking one weapon over another.

-For an in-depth and up-to-date explanation of every single weapon in Fortnite Battle Royale, head over to our Fortnite weapons guide, complete with weapon stats, pros, cons, and opinions on when and how to use each weapon.
+For an in-depth and up-to-date explanation of every single weapon in Fortnite Battle Royale, head over to our Fortnite weapons guide.

 Materials and building